ishivvers/TheKastShiv/readme.md

 You should place the code into its permanent home and then run this script.
 The script must be run every time the code is moved.

-    # from KastShiv root folder
+    # from inside the KastShiv root folder:
     python setup.py